pea-kenneth/ApiAutomationKarate/README.md

 Notes:
-I didnt cover all endpoints but at least i cover all applicable methods from get, get with param, post, put and delete. other endpoints that i did not cover is just basically the same with i cover, the important thing is  i make sure to  cover all the requirements listed.
+I didnt cover all endpoints but at least i cover all applicable methods from get, get with param, post, put and delete. other endpoints that i did not cover is just basically the same with what i cover, the important thing is  i make sure to  cover all the requirements listed.